 As a teacher of liturgy, Wenig opens her students' eyes to the forms and messages of the traditional machzor and to the ways in which Refom liturgy has adapted those forms and transformed the messages.
-With Dr. Mark Kligman, Wenig leads students in close analysis of texts and musical settings of them revealing wide ranging interpretations.
+First with Dr. Mark Kligman and subsequently with Hazzan Henry Rosenblum, Wenig leads students in close analysis of texts and musical settings of those texts revealing wide ranging interpretations.
 All this so that her students may more deeply appreciate the machzorim and the music available to them, as well as gain the tools they need to experiment with ongoing liturgical change.

 With Rabbi Sharon Kleinbaum and Dr. Robert Joel Rubenstein, Wenig raised two daughters, Liba and Molly, of whom she is very proud and for whom she is deeply grateful.

-“A Jewish Reaction to Advent," in the National Bulletin on Liturgy, Vol. 29, Number 146, Fall 1996, editor J. Frank Henderson, Canadian Conference of Catholic Bishops, Ontario, Canada
+“A Jewish Reaction to Advent," in the National Bulletin on Liturgy, Vol. 29, Number 146, Fall 1996, Edited by J. Frank Henderson, Canadian Conference of Catholic Bishops, Ontario, Canada;

-“The Poetry and Power of Paradox (A Commentary on Unetane Tokef)" in CCAR Journal: A Reform Jewish Quarterly, Spring 2009
+“The Poetry and Power of Paradox,” (a commentary on Un’taneh Tokef) in the CCAR Journal: The Reform Jewish Quarterly, Spring, 2009

 “Meditations on the Poetry of Un’taneh Tokef,” in Who By Fire, Who By Water: Un’taneh Tokef, ed. by Lawrence A. Hoffman, Jewish Lights, Woodstock, VT, 2010